National Book Award Finalist and author of Sabrina & Corina

 Kali Fajardo-Anstine is a National Book Award Finalist for her debut story collection, Sabrina & Corina.
 Drawing from her Southern Colorado heritage and life experiences living across the American West, Fajardo-Anstine’s writing and lectures reflect her own heritage as a Colorado Chicana with roots in Indigenous, Latina, and Filipino cultures.
 In rousing talks that challenge the status quo, Fajardo-Anstine speaks about her racial and familial identity, the systems in our society that hold back marginalized people, and the craft of writing about and researching one’s cultural roots.

 Fajardo-Anstine’s deep love of bookstores led her to work as a bookseller for over a decade at West Side Books in North Denver.
+Her work has been honored with the Denver Mayor’s Award for Global Impact in the Arts and the Mountains and Plains Independent Booksellers Association Reading the West Award.
 She has been edited and mentored by writers like Mat Johnson, Joy Williams, and Ann Beattie.
+She received the 2021 Addison M. Metcalf Award from the American Academy of Arts and Letters.
 Her stories and essays have appeared in GAY Magazine, The American Scholar, Boston Review, Bellevue Literary Review, Southwestern American Literature, Electric Literature, and more.
 Fajardo-Anstine has attended residencies at Yaddo, where she was the 2017 recipient of The LeSage-Fullilove Residency, Hedgebrook, and MacDowell Colony.
 She received her MFA from the University of Wyoming and has lived across the country, from San Diego, California, to Key West, Florida.

 Claiming Identity as an Act of Resilience